 The design of this Helmet is one of its kind, with a wide lens of a panoramic view.
 You can freely rotate your eyes and view anywhere you like with this Helmet on you.
 This Helmet has four different independent arc sensors with varying settings like delay mode setting and sensitivity configurations.
 These superb features help the ADF to provide the reaction time of 10000th of a second.
 Check Also: Best Welding Helmets 2021

 The Grind will protect you against flying particles.
-This model uses True color technology to give an optical rating of 1/1/1/2.
+I enjoyed the True color technology of this model that gave me an optical rating of 1/1/1/2.
 The 4.53″ X 3.35″ viewing area is large enough to view.
 This Helmet has an external knob to adjust between different shades.
 It provides the user with the privilege to change the lens shade from 8 to 12.

 This Helmet weighs about 3 pounds, which is a little heavy compared to other helmets but can be worn for hours of works.
 The ergonomic design doesn’t put any pressure on your neck and provides a very comfortable experience.